Top Ten Famous Religious Places In India

 Moinuddin Chishti shrine in Ajmer is one of the most important pilgrimage sites in India.
 Hazrat Khwaja Moinuddin Chishti Rahmatullah Alaih was a very famous Sufi saint.
 He started the Chishti cult in Ajmer in the 12th century.
 He spent his whole life in the well-being of the people and the worship of God.

 It is the burial place of the revered Sufi saint that has been visited by people of all castes, creed, and religion.
 The shrine contains his tomb which was built by the Mughal emperor Humayun, while subsequent rulers such as Akbar and Shah Jahan also built mosques in the complex.
 Every year lakhs of people of all religions come to visit the shrine who have venerated the Islamic saint and it is the most popular site of religious visitation for Sunni Muslims.

 8. Basilica of Bom Jesus, Goa

 Basilica of Bom Jesus Church is located at a place called Begininim, about 10 kilometers from Panaji, the capital of the Indian state of Goa.
 This church is famous throughout the Roman Catholic world as this church contains the tomb and mortal remains of St Francis Xavier the so-called Apostle of the Indies.

 It is 400 years old church and is one of the oldest churches in the world.
 It was discovered that the saint’s body remained intact as the day it was buried.
-The holy remains of his body is displayed to the public once every 10 years, which is an event visited by a large number of devotees and tourists from across the globe.
+The holy remains of his body are displayed to the public once every 10 years, which is an event visited by a large number of devotees and tourists from across the globe.